RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

 ### Wrap Up
 - Jamulus and Sonobus each have a "Disconnect" button which will kill your connection.
 - Closing the program ("x" in upper right) will exit the startup script.
-- To shut the system down, double-click the "Stop Sign" button on the desktop, then wait 1 min for full shutdown.
+- To shut the system down, double-click the "Power Off" button on the desktop, then wait 1 min for full shutdown.
 - Try to avoid shutting down by simply killing power, it can corrupt the SD card and make system unbootable.

 ### Advanced Topics